 Representatives of the Finnish School of Watchmaking participate in the annual Baselworld exhibition, or invitations to exhibitions in Geneva.
 These are important for establishing and maintaining a good relationship between the school and the companies at the exhibitions.

-Studying for the watchmakers' degree requires perseverance and dedication from students.
+Studying for the qualification requires perseverance and dedication from students.
 The teaching focuses on manual skills, hand-eye coordination, and problem solving skills.
 Studies also include a number of job training periods.
 The watchmakers will become top professionals who are capable to repairing various types of clocks, and will also be able to manufacture specific parts to within one-hundredth of a millimetre accuracy—both by hand and machine.
 The watchmakers' precision work-skills, problem solving ability, and application can also be utilised for special tasks in other fields.

 The micro-mechanics' programme was added to the Finnish School of Watchmaking’s syllabus in 1997 when it was noticed, due to the development of technology, that it was required for people to have more detailed skills.
 The clock—as an exact and demanding device—serves as the foundation and tool of this learning.
 The skills learnt can be adapted to most different devices and mechanisms.